“For if I preach the gospel, I have nothing to boast of, for I am under compulsion; for woe is me if I do not preach the gospel” (1 Cor 9.16)

 The connotation, however, is often negative.

-- A dictator compelling people to agree with him.
+- A dictator compels people to agree with him.
 It doesn’t matter what you think, you must obey.

-- A parent compelling a child to clean his/her room.
-The child doesn’t want to, but eventually the child grudgingly complies.
+- A parent compels a child to clean his/her room.
+The child doesn’t want to, but eventually, the child grudgingly complies.